Prison Journalism Navigator

 Prisons are communities rife with code, shorthand and jargon intended to save time, conceal meaning from correctional officers (COs) or convey a dense amount of information.
 Many of the words also assume a lot of knowledge about the way prisons work, which may not be evident to an outsider.

-The following glossary was compiled by 18 incarcerated and formerly incarcerated writers and contributors in 11 states across the country (named credit can be found at the bottom) and edited by PJP editors.
+The following glossary was compiled by 17 incarcerated and formerly-incarcerated writers and contributors in 11 states across the country (named credit can be found at the bottom) and edited by PJP editors.
 We believe it is the first of its kind to be put together by such a diverse group.

 We know this is not a complete guide, nor is it meant to be.
+This is a living document of words that we either have come across in our writers’ work or those that our writers said they used most often.
 Some definitions or examples of usage may differ from the standard definition of the word.
-We also included notations for words or definitions that might be specific to a prison or state.
+We also did our best to include notations for words or definitions that might be specific to a prison or state.
+This version is current as of December 2024 and is available to you under our republication policy.

 Prison Basics